wp-plugins/social-media-feather/readme.txt

 The next shortcode will create a list of social following buttons that allow visitors to follow you, using the "Balloon" icons skin:
 `[feather_follow skin="balloon"]`

+You can add a custom CSS class to your social profiles buttons using the "class" attribute:
+`[feather_follow class="myclass"]`

 The next shortcode will create a list of social media following buttons that allow visitors to follow you, using the "Balloon" icons skin with a size of 64 pixels:
 `[feather_follow skin="balloon" size="64"]`